Skip to Content

 You must notify your authorised signatory and the ID Centre within 14 days, if charged with or convicted of a criminal offence.

-Please contact our Airport Operations Centre at 0208 759 1212 or the Police immediately.
+Please contact our Airport Operations Centre on 0208 759 1212 or the Police immediately.

-You must ensure you bring the original ID document used throughout your ID pass application.
+You must ensure you bring the original photographic identity document used throughout your ID pass application.

-No, you must have a valid form of ID, in order to be issued your pass.
+No, you must have a valid form of ID with a minimum of 3 months' validity in order to be issued your Airport ID pass.

-Please be advised, we do not grant filming permits at the ID centre, all requests will need to be submitted to our media team.
-Contact information is listed as follows: -
+We do not grant filming permits at the ID centre.
+All filming requests will need to be submitted to our media team.

-All ID Centre templates, including the security interview can be found in the templates section on our website here.
+All ID Centre templates, including the security interview can be found in the Documents Section on our website.

 Company Prefixes starting A to CZZ: George Davies (george.davies@heathrow.com)